ahmetgltkn/RandomStudentSelector/README.md

 ## License

 This project is licensed under the MIT License.
-See the `LICENSE` file for details.
+See the <a href="https://github.com/ahmetgltkn/RandomStudentSelector/blob/main/LICENSE"> LICENSE </a> file for details.

 ## Contributing